JoseBritto/Mooosic/README.md

 # Mooosic
-A WIP discord music bot
+A discord music bot.
+> [!WARNING]
+> No longer maintained due to frequent breakages from youtube side.

 # Building
 This project requires .Net 7 SDK to be built from source.